advaitguje7/AntRepellinator/README.md

 In Progress
 ## Project Overview

 The Ant Repellinator (AR) is an ant-control car that will detect and deter ants in a given room.
 The AR will work by placing it in the corner of a room, after which it will traverse the edge of the room, determining the location of the ants.
 After a data-collection period, the AR will loop back around the room, releasing a surface-treatment liquid to repel ants from entering the room through those entry points.
+For this project, however, I will not be using any chemicals.
+Instead I will be using water.

 <timeline>
 I expect the project to take 4-5 months to complete at most, as it is a larger project.
 My planned division of tasks are as follows: